Last update: 27.03.2017. Added in fly blogger current reels, quotes and advice.

 Nevertheless, novice fly fishermen are unlikely to notice much difference between the two different styles.
 The overall quality of the reel is more important than the type of drag system employed.

 When all other things are equal, most fly fishing enthusiasts prefer their reel to be as light as possible.
-This generally makes it easier to handle and cast the rod, and reduces the amount of fatigue you’ll feel during a long day of fishing.
+This generally makes it easier to handle and cast the rod, and reduces the amount of fatigue you may feel during a long day of fishing.

 However, it is important to match the weight of the reel to the rod.
 You don’t want to use an ultra light reel on a heavier rod, nor do you want to do the opposite.
 This can make it more difficult to cast accurately which is one of the most important aspects of fly fishing.